-Ingredients 101: RETINOL & RETINOIDSSkincare
+Ingredients 101: Retinol & RetinoidsSkincare

 Introducing one of our favourite families - the Retinoids!
 An umbrella term for a group of compounds derived from Vitamin A, they are the ultimate ingredient for skin renewal and combating the signs of ageing.
 You may have already heard of the head of the household, Retinol a product consistently championed by the experts, but dig beneath the surface and the scientifics of this group can raise a few questions.

-THE RETINOID FAMILY - HOW DO THEY WORK?
+HOW DO RETINOIDS WORK?

 In short, retinoids can increase cellular turnover by first stimulating the removal of dead skin cells from the surface as well as regulating cells involved in collagen and elastin production, helping the skin to look smoother, brighter, firmer whilst reducing the appearance of fine lines and wrinkles.